← Return to Insights

 web design process information architect

 User Flow: How do customers get in, where (page) do you want to lead them?
+As opposed to the sitemap model, User Flow helps to create an engaging experience.

 Sitemap model: A traditional method of displaying the hierarchy of the website.